Press "Enter" to skip to content

 case class Some[+A](value: A) extends Option[A] {}

-Furthermore, we could leverage additional compiler support, for example, extra exhaustiveness checks when working with Pattern Matching.
+Furthermore, we could leverage additional compiler support, such as extra exhaustiveness checks, when working with Pattern Matching.

 You can find it, for example, in Kotlin as well.